SaiAshish9/DesignWhatsApp/README.md

 There can be group id to user id mapping present at the group service level.
 And that will be a one to many mapping.

+And to lot of duplication in the mappings we've, we can make use of consistent hashing.

+It helps to reduce memory split across servers
 ```

 ```